It is possible to have a dental implant placed on the same day, when your tooth has been extracted.

 Is There Anything I Can Do to Alleviate My Post-Implant Pain?

-After dental implant surgery, you can take these steps to improve your mood and speed up the healing process:
+After tooth implant surgery, you can take these steps to improve your mood and speed up the healing process:

 - Take your prescribed medication as prescribed.